sajansachu127/Movies_Website/README.md

-This is a simple my favorite movies website where you can watch those movies trailer.
-To open this website run entertainment_center.py in python-cmd
+This is a simple website build using python
+It contains my favorite movie and i have given functionality to play its trailer To run my website in localhost
+Open cmd prompt and type "python entertainment_center.py"